cyclonebhaskar/PRODIGY_CS_01/README.md

 # PRODIGY_CS_01
-Cyber Security Internship Task 01 – Prodigy Infotech
-# PRODIGY_CS_01

 ## 🔐 Cyber Security Internship – Prodigy Infotech

+### 📌 Task Title
+Caesar Cipher Encryption and Decryption using Python

-### 📌 Task Description
+### 📖 Task Description
-Brief description of the task provided by Prodigy Infotech.
+Create a Python program that encrypts and decrypts text using the Caesar Cipher algorithm.
+The program allows users to input a message and a shift value.

 ### 🛠 Tools Used
-- Nmap
-- Wireshark
-- Kali Linux
-- Burp Suite
+- Python 3
-(according to your task)

-### 📊 What I Did
+### ⚙️ How It Works
+- User enters a message
+- User provides a shift value
+- Program encrypts the message
-- Understood the problem statement
+- Program decrypts the encrypted text
-- Performed scanning / analysis
-- Identified vulnerabilities
-- Documented findings

 ### 📚 What I Learned
-- Basics of network scanning
+- Basics of cryptography
-- Vulnerability assessment
-- Cyber security best practices
-- Hands-on tool usage

-### 📷 Screenshots
-(Attach images in screenshots folder)
+- Caesar Cipher algorithm
+- ASCII value manipulation
+- Python string handling

 ### ✅ Status
 Task Completed Successfully ✔️